Passport Photos Overview:

 Your pose is also important to consider.
 Passport photos are standardized to help with identification procedures.
 All photos should be taken with your face forward, and no profile shots are accepted.
 You should wear normal clothes and keep your face neutral.
 Despite your desire to say cheese, most photos no longer feature smiles, and your eyes must be open and directed straight at the camera.
 Any weird expressions or poses will not be allowed.

 Photos cannot be digitally altered at all.
-Even correction after the fact for red eye is not allowed.
+Even correction after the fact for a red eye is not allowed.
 You must take an original photo to submit for your passport, and official photos for other badges or your driver’s license cannot be transferred to your passport.
 While it is possible to take your own passport photo, the number of restrictions makes such a prospect uncertain.
 Instead, it is best to get the photo taken professionally.
 Shipping stores, drug stores, photo stores and professional photography studios are all excellent choices for a passport photo.
 Do not use a photo booth because those pictures will not be accepted.

 While you may be worried about other parts of your paperwork, bad photos are often cited as reasons for a denied application.
 The most common reasons that photos are rejected include tilted faces, grainy images, obscured eyes and physical damage to the photo.
 Passport photos are also commonly rejected for being composed incorrectly with a background that is not plain or a face that is not facing the camera.
 Be mindful of the requirements so you can get your passport approved and start your adventures around the world.